Flu Season Looms And Scientists Wonder How Flu And COVID-19 Might Mix

 Not everyone agrees on that.
 "There are many studies all over the map," says Sarah Meskill, assistant professor of pediatrics and emergency medicine at Baylor College of Medicine in Houston.

-"The studies looking at previous coronavirus infection with influenza are so sparse it's really hard to know," adds Meskill, saying that her gut reaction is that "we're going to see co-infections, we are going to see patients positive for both" flu and COVID-19.
+"The studies looking at previous coronavirus infection with influenza are so sparse it's really hard to know," adds Meskill, saying that her gut reaction is that "we're going to see co-infections, we are going to see patients positive for both" flu virus and the coronavirus.

 Some epidemiological research shows that respiratory viruses can compete with each other in a way that means one virus can suppress the spread of another.

-RSV and influenza are a good example of that, says Meskill, explaining that when both try to infect the same cell, one will win.
+RSV and influenza virus are a good example of that, says Meskill, explaining that when both try to infect the same cell, one will win.
 What's more, when RSV levels in a population tend to be high, levels of flu tend to be low, and vice versa.

-Tanya Miura, a virologist at the University of Idaho, says that when a new, pandemic flu virus swept through in 2009, "it was delayed in certain populations that were having ongoing outbreaks of other respiratory viruses at the time."
+Tanya Miura, a virologist at the University of Idaho, says that when a new pandemic flu virus swept through in 2009, "it was delayed in certain populations that were having ongoing outbreaks of other respiratory viruses at the time."

-Her work in lab animals shows that getting a mild respiratory virus can seem to offer some protection against getting a different, more severe one a couple of days later.
+Her work with lab animals shows that getting a mild respiratory virus can seem to offer some protection against getting a different, more severe one a couple of days later.

-In the Southern Hemisphere, where the flu season is just coming to an end, doctors saw very little flu at all this year, probably mostly because of travel restrictions, the wearing of masks, and social distancing.
+In the Southern Hemisphere, where the flu season is just coming to an end, doctors saw very little flu at all this year, probably mostly because of travel restrictions, the wearing of masks and social distancing.

 And the number of circulating respiratory viruses does seem to be lower up north, too, says Chu, who has been searching for them in her city: "There's really no transmission of these other viruses going on in the community right now.
 That is what we are seeing in Seattle."

-Flu isn't completely absent, though.
+The flu isn't completely absent, though.
 "I can tell you that we're starting to find flu," says Chu.
 "It's very important to get vaccinated."

-Getting vaccinated against seasonal flu would both protect people against a double whammy from flu and COVID-19, and reduce the total number of flu cases.
+Getting vaccinated against seasonal flu would both protect people against a double whammy from the flu and COVID-19 and reduce the total number of flu cases.
 That would help a health care system that is struggling to cope with one serious respiratory illness already.

-It's worth noting that the symptoms of flu—fever, muscle aches, cough—can be very similar to those of COVID-19.
+It's worth noting that the symptoms of the flu — fever, muscle aches, cough — can be very similar to those of COVID-19.

 "Just because you test positive for the flu doesn't mean you don't have coronavirus," says Meskill.
 "You should still be doing your social distancing and quarantining."

-And some researchers are getting ready to look at people who have mostly recovered from flu and then get COVID-19.
+And some researchers are getting ready to look at people who have mostly recovered from the flu and then get COVID-19.
 "Is it going to make it worse?
-Is it going to limit the virus or the transmission?" wonders Stacey Schultz-Cherry, an infectious diseases researcher at St. Jude Children's Research Hospital in Memphis.
+Is it going to limit the virus or the transmission?" wonders Stacey Schultz-Cherry, an infectious diseases researcher at St. Jude Children's Research Hospital in Memphis, Tenn.
 "We're actually starting those studies soon."